 Sometimes what you have thought of may not be the exact truth.
-There may be minor points that you have ignored which is actually the major reason for this crime.
+There may be minor points that you have ignored which is the major reason for this crime.
 Discuss your findings with your colleagues.
 Try changing your thinking perspective to find new angles and twists to the case.

-9. Dangers lurking round the corner:
+9. Dangers lurking around the corner: